What is KETO?

 Sounds great, right?
 Here’s what you need to remember: our bodies evolved the ability to go into ketosis to survive in times of famine.
 Ketosis is your body’s response to starvation - an extreme state of being that the body does not prefer as a long-term strategy for survival!

 What is Keto: The Basic Keto Diet

 Everyone’s body is unique, so before we get into numbers it’s important to understand that one person may be able to reach and maintain ketosis while limiting carbs to 50 grams per day or less, while another has to limit carbs to 20 grams per day to maintain ketosis.
-The only way to really know whether you are truly in ketosis is to test your blood, breath, or urine regularly (one of the downfalls of the ketogenic diet).
+The only way to really know whether you are truly in ketosis is to test your blood, breath, or urine regularly.

 In general, a keto diet is high in fat, moderate or low in protein, and extremely low in carbohydrates:

 Percentage of daily calories from fat: 75%